ibm-cloud-docs/openwhisk/pkg_cloudant.md

 ### Test the sequence

-1. Test the `docSequence` by making a change to the `blue` file that you created earlier.
+1. Test the `docSequence` by changing the `blue` file that you created earlier.
 In this example, the `shade` value is changed to `indigo`.

   ```
   ibmcloud fn action invoke /_/myCloudant/write --blocking --result --param dbname test --param doc "{\"_id\":\"color\",\"name\":\"blue\",\"shade\":\"indigo\"}" -p overwrite true